MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/mkdocs/checks.md

-# Custom
+# Checks

-How to piece together general-purpose actions to handle a deploy of MkDocs to GH Pages.
+How to piece together general-purpose actions to handle checks of MkDocs.

-## Build and check links
+## Sample

 Based on another project I found.